 While he could create detailed images with several different colours, it is best to start off with a simple single colour image.

-Note: Mod podge is a glue, sealer and finisher all in one.
-The glue part of the mod podge can be used to adhere items to porous surfaces.
-The sealer part of the mod podge gives you a protective coat over the project and the finish mod podge give you a lustrous, soft appearance between matte and gloss.
+Note: Mod Podge is a glue, sealer and finisher all in one.
+The glue part of the Mod Podge can be used to adhere items to porous surfaces.
+The sealer part of the Mod Podge gives you a protective coat over the project and the Mod Podge finish gives you a lustrous, soft appearance between matte and gloss.

-Next, fit your sheer (transparent) curtain materiel into the embroidery hoop, making sure it's tight and cut off the excess (old tights would be suitable for the sheer (transparent) materiel).
+Next, fit your sheer (transparent) curtain material into the embroidery hoop, making sure it's tight and cut off the excess (old tights would also be suitable for the sheer transparent material).

 Allow the ink to dry for 24hrs and then enjoy your design!